brettwooldridge/HikariCP/README.md

 MixedBench, its performance numbers would be far poorer.
 Also take note that HikariCP *does* properly wrap ResultSet and still achives the numbers above.

-One example of *subjective* incorrectness -- being my personal opinion -- is that BoneCP does not test a ``Connection`` immediately before dispatching it from the pool.
-It is through this mechanism that it achives some of it's speed.
-In my opinion, this one "flaw" (or "feature") renders BoneCP insuitable for Production use.
+One example of *subjective* incorrectness is that BoneCP does not test a ``Connection`` immediately before dispatching it from the pool.
+In my opinion, this one "flaw" (or "feature") alone renders BoneCP unsuitable for Production use.
 The number one responsibility of a connection pool is to **not** give out possibly bad connections.
-If you have ever run a load-balancer in front of read-slaves, or have ever needed to bounce the DB while the application was running, you certainly didn't do it with BoneCP.
+If you have ever run a load-balancer in front of read-slaves (and had one fail), or have ever needed to bounce the DB while the application was running, you certainly didn't do it with BoneCP.

 Over on the BoneCP site, you can find a comparison of BoneCP vs. DBCP and C3P0.
 DBCP and C3P0, as poor as they are, at least are performing aliveness tests before dispatching connections.
 So, it's not really a fair comparison.
 HikariCP supports the JDBC4 ``Connection.isValid()`` API, which for many drivers provides a fast non-query based aliveness test.
+Regardless, it will always test a connection just microseconds before handing it to you.

 A particularly silly "benchmark" on the BoneCP site starts 500 threads each performing 100 DataSource.getConnection() / connection.close() calls with 0ms delay between.
 Who does that?